vrothberg/vgrep/README.md

 ![](https://github.com/vrothberg/vgrep/blob/master/screenshots/show_example.png)

 ####Show Expressions

-Once you vgreped, you can perform certain operations on the results, such as limiting the range of displayed hits, listing files, etc.
+Once vgreped, you can perform certain operations on the results, such as limiting the range of displayed hits, listing files, etc.

 ```